 A constant stream of air is supplied through the intake port and released out the exhaust port as long as the fan remains running.
 The passageway keeps the vacuum cleaner open.

-But, the final question remains, how does this stream of air collects dust particles?
+But, the final question remains, how does this stream of air collect dust particles?

 The vacuum cleaner is one of the handiest appliances of today.
 It looks complicated and sophisticated, but its mechanism is very simple.
 If you have ever wondered how the vacuum cleaner in your home makes everything tip-top, then you have come to the right place.
 In this article, I discussed how vacuum cleaners work.
 It’s great to know!